-(1) Anchors, tension piles and their components shall be designed such that the basic design requirements for ultimate limit states given in section 4 are satisfied.
+(1) Anchors, tension piles and their components shall be designed such that the basic design requirements for ultimate limit states given in Clause 4 are satisfied.

 (2) This section refers to the structural design of steel parts for anchors and tension piles only.
 For geotechnical design see prEN 1997-3.